MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### JVM default ergonomics

 Applications need a starting point and settings.
-The JVM has default ergonomics with pre-defined values based on number of available processors and amount of memory in the system.
+The JVM has default ergonomics with pre-defined values that are based on number of available processors and amount of memory in the system.
 The default values shown in the following tables are used when the JVM is started without specific startup flags or parameters.

 **Default Garbage Collector**